 - An alcoholic beverage.

-Food and beverages shall be prepackaged and shelf stable.
+Food and beverages shall be prepackaged and shelf-stable.

-3. Prohibition on Making Any Untrue Health Related Claims.
+3. Prohibition on Making Any Untrue Health-Related Claims.

-Manufacturers, distributors, and sellers of an industrial hemp product are prohibited from including on the label, or publishing or disseminating in advertising or marketing, a health-related statement, as defined, that is untrue in any particular manner as to the effects on health of consuming products containing industrial hemp or cannabinoids, extracts, or derivatives from industrial hemp.
+Manufacturers, distributors, and sellers of an industrial hemp product are prohibited from including on the label, or publishing or disseminating in advertising or marketing, a health-related statement, as defined, that is untrue in any particular manner as to the effects on the health of consuming products containing industrial hemp or cannabinoids, extracts, or derivatives from industrial hemp.